-I wouldn’t go as far as to say that I am a CommTech expert, but after analyzing 400 tools through the lens of specific criteria from Page, I did learn the impact these tools can make and a lot of this is determined by how you choose the tool in the upfront.
+I wouldn’t go as far as to say that I am a CommTech expert, but after analyzing 400 tools through the lens of specific criteria from the Page Society, I did learn the impact these tools can make and a lot of this is determined by how you choose the tool in the upfront.

 Integral is launching a tool to help simplify this upfront process, so you don’t have to research 400 CommTech solutions.
 We know you’re busy.
 By simply answering a few questions on what you need in a tool, you will be presented with a range of options that match your needs.
 If you’re interested in learning more please get in touch!